boonepeter/cat-laser/catlaser/raspberryPi/laser_driver/README.md

     sudo pip3 install paho-mqtt

+### Note:
+The following steps must be completed on the pi before the server works:
+Ensure mjpeg-streamer is running and exposing an MJPEG video stream of the Pi camera.

+- If your Pi is not directly accessible to the internet (i.e. if you're at home and the Pi is connected to a router) forward port 8080 from your router to the Raspberry Pi.
+This will allow outside users (like the cloud server) to access the video stream.

+- Ensure ssh is running to create a tunnel for port 1883 (MQTT) to this cloud server.
+On the Pi run the following command (you will need to adjust the -i option to point at the private key for connecting to your cloud server and specify the right username and address for the cloud server):

+ssh -nNT -L 1883:localhost:1883 -i /path/to/cloud/server/key.pem user@cloudserver &
+- This will run the SSH tunnel in the background and all the Pi to access the cloud server's MQTT server securely without a lot of certificate and SSL hassle.

+- Ensure the LaserDriver script is calibrated (using the LaserServer and copying over its calibration.json) and running.

 Now you are almost ready to run the laser driver code in this directory.
 Before you run the code make sure to get a calibration.json file from the LaserServer directory.
 Run the original laser server (see part 2) code and go through its